tisnik/presentations/docs/coffee-talks/notation_apl.md

 ---

 ### Scan operator

+* like *reduce*
-* like reduce, but returns all intermediate results
+    - but returns all intermediate results

 ```apl
 +\ 1 2 3 4 5
 ```

-* Factorial 1! to 10!
+* Vector of factorials from 1! to 10!

 ```apl
 ×\⍳10